-Current liabilities of the Company include accruals and accounts payable totalling \$455,102.
-These balances can fluctuate from period to period depending on the level of exploration activity undertaken by the Company.
-At May 31, 2019 these liability balances mainly comprise of directors' fees payable of \$96,436, fees payable to the CEO of \$83,333, consulting fees payable of \$21,120, fees payable and accrued for accounting and audit purposes of approximately \$35,150; and balances owed to suppliers and employees in relation to ongoing activities in Argentina of \$138,585.
+Current liabilities of the Company include accruals accounts payable and other liabilities totalling \$795,073.
+These balances can fluctuate from period to period depending on the level of exploration activity and corporate activities undertaken by the Company.
+At August 31, 2019 these liability balances mainly comprise of directors' fees payable of \$96,375, fees payable to the CEO of \$113,333, consulting fees payable of \$33,436, fees payable and accrued for accounting and audit purposes of approximately \$44,285; balances owed to suppliers and employees in relation to ongoing activities in Argentina of \$199,662, short term loan to SSL of \$200,000 (and accrued interest of \$1,260) and an unsecured loan to director of \$30,000.

 The Company has also recognised a contractual obligation as part of the acquisition of the Argentinean entities.
-Under the terms of the acquisition agreement the Company is to pay up to \$400,000 per year to an affiliate of Sandstorm Gold Limited ("SSL"), in either shares or cash, for a period of up to 15 years, however, management has assessed that the contractual obligation period will not extend beyond five years.
+Under the terms of the acquisition agreement the Company is to pay up to \$400,000 per year to an affiliate of in either shares or cash, for a period of up to 15 years, however, management has assessed that the contractual obligation period will not extend beyond five years.
 Management considered the terms of the agreement and the expected timeline for completion regarding each potential end to the obligation payments in making this judgment.
-The Company has recorded a discounted value of \$1,917,206 for this liability in its financial statements, split between current and non-current liabilities.
-It has also recognised \$9,599 and \$38,396 in interest expense for the three and twelve-month periods respectively in the Statement of Income and Loss.
+The Company has recorded a discounted value of \$1,925,242 for this liability in its financial statements, split between current and non-current liabilities.
+It has also recognised \$8,036 for the three-month period in the Condensed Interim Consolidated Statement of Income and Loss.

-As at May 31, 2019 the Company was required to deliver to SSL the first annual payment in relation to the contractual obligation of \$400,000.
+As at August 31, 2019 the Company was required to deliver to SSL the first annual payment in relation to the contractual obligation of \$400,000.
 As agreed with SSL this payment is to be made in 8,000,000 shares @ 0.05 cents.
 On September 26, 2019 the Company issued 4,600,000 shares as partial payment of the first annual payment, with the balance continuing to be deferred as the issuance of these shares will cause SSL to hold, directly or indirectly, more than 19.9% of the outstanding shares of the Company.
 The issuance of these shares will be deferred until five Business Days after SSL delivers written notice to the Company that the issuance of such deferred shares will no longer cause SSL to exceed this threshold.